zdravkov/kendo-docs/api/web/tabstrip.md

 ##### element `Selector`

-The target tab(s), specified as a selector, to be removed.
+The target tab(s), specified as a selector or jQuery object, to be removed.

 #### Returns